pattukkaaran/Cassette/_posts/2020-09-19-a-r-rahman-jazz.md

 ★ Geet Gaaon - Raunaq

 Jonita melts as she sings this one.
 I'm pretty sure, you will too!
+Thanks B Prasanna for suggesting this track.

 Special Mention: Hey Goodbye Nanba - Aayudha Ezuthu (3:42-4:12)